pipebots/LoRa_WiFi_communications/README.md

 Note: Replace `<package_name>` with the actual name of the ROS 2 package containing the scripts.

 ## Accessing the File List Web Page on Another Device

-To access the `index.html` page on another device, make sure both devices are on the same local wifi network.
+To access the `index.html` page on another device which is a base station PC/ laptop for monitoring, make sure both Rasberry pi and basetation are on the same local wifi network.

-Also to see any thing on the webpage the data is to be stored at the following location of Rasberry pi '/home/pi/Documents/wifi_data'.
+This webpage will diaplay all the files which are stored at the following location of Rasberry pi '/home/pi/Documents/wifi_data'.

 Follow these steps: